- Inventory planning differs from supply chain execution.

 However, even these companies are still required to create forecasts for the service parts that support the products that they sell.

 How is Inventory Positioned?

 Inventory is positioned in different locations by the supply planning system.
 The assumptions that the software uses to perform positioning very much depends upon the supply planning method selected.
-Most methods of supply planning plan each location independently of other locations.
-Only inventory optimization software position inventory while considering the inventory position of the related locations.
+Most methods of supply planning plan each location independently of other sites.
+Only inventory optimization software position inventory while considering the inventory position of the related sites.
 This is covered in the article The Multiechelon Definition.